deberinoo/ip/docs/README.md

 ![User Interface](Ui.png)

 Juno is your personal chatbot designed to help you manage tasks and expenses efficiently.
-Whether you're looking to organize your to-do list, set deadlines, schedule events, or track your expenses, Juno makes it simple with easy-to-use commands.
+Whether you're looking to organize your to-do list, set deadlines, or schedule events, Juno makes it simple with easy-to-use commands.

 ## Features
 **Task Management**